Menu Close

 6. Exam items with qualifiers

-You’ll need to read carefully when you sit the IBLCE exam!
-By my estimate, about 25 percent or more of the test items use qualifiers such as first, least, most, primary.
-All four “answers” to an item might be legitimate and doable and logical – but which would you do first, or which one is most important?
+You’ll need to read carefully when you sit the IBCLC exam!
+By my estimate, 25 percent or more of the test items use qualifiers such as first, least, most, primary.
+All four “answers” (really, “options”) to a test item might be legitimate and doable and logical – but which would you do first, or which one is most important?
 Make sure you watch for those qualifying words!

 8. “Old” information is fair game